craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 #### 2. Transform AST into objects and instances

 We need a schema which is a type instance of `GraphQLSchema` (see above snippet).
-We then need objects inside the schema which match types, for example a scalar an object.
+We then need objects inside the schema which match types, for example a scalar or an object.

 [Example of a scalar](https://github.com/graphql/graphql-js/blob/master/src/type/definition.js#L575) (below snippet)